webnuswp/modern-events-calendar-lite/readme.txt

 33. WordPress Event Calendar - Shortcode edit page

 == Changelog ==
+= 4.8.2 - 24 November 2019 =
+- Added: The ticket variations in CSV and Excel exports in Backend and "Front-end Event Submission" (pro)
+- Added: Timeline view
+- Added: Geolocation feature for map feature of list and grid skins (pro)
+- Fixed: Validation for second attendees in booking module (pro)
+- Fixed: A required validation issue on the booking form for some fields (pro)
+- Fixed: "Show Only Expired Events" mode
+- Fixed: A focus issue on daily skin
+- Fixed: Set geographical coordinates when add in single event page (pro)

 = 4.8.1 - 13 November 2019 =
 - Fixed: Monthly view (clean style)
 - Fixed: Datepicker
-- Fixed: Google Map view in single event page
+- Fixed: Google Map view in single event page (pro)

 = 4.8.0 - 12 November 2019 =
 - Added: Import events from Event Espresso Plugin